viant/pgo/README.md

 ## Motivation

-The goal of this library is to simplify build and managing GoLang plugins.
+The goal of this library is to simplify build and management GoLang plugins.

 Go plugin comes with the following constrains,
 - go version, os and cpu architecture match